Akis Zikos

-Andreas Vasilios "Akis" Zikos (Ανδρέας Βασίλειος "Άκης" Ζήκος; born 1 June 1974) is a Greek former professional footballer who played as a defensive midfielder.
+Akis Zikos (Άκης Ζήκος; born 1 June 1974) is a Greek former professional footballer who played as a defensive midfielder.
 He was a strong and industrious player, known for his tackling and positioning skills.
 At international level, he played for the Greece national team making 18 appearances between 1996 and 2001.
 He currently works as an academy manager for A.O.
 Glyfada.

 Club career

 Skoda Xanthi

-Zikos started his professional career in 1993 with Skoda Xanthi for whom he spent 4 seasons in the Greek Super League.
+Zikos started his professional career in 1993 with Skoda Xanthi for whom he spent 4 seasons in the Alpha Ethniki.

 AEK Athens

 In the summer of 1998 Zikos was transferred to AEK Athens for a fee of 130 million drachmas.
 He immediately established himself as the team's main defensive midfielder and it didn't take him long to impress with his performances.
 He was a key player with all the coaches who passed through the team's bench, while he gradually played more and more in the national team.
 With the transfer of Thodoris Zagorakis to the club in 2000, they formed an amazing partnership in the midfield of the team for two years.
 Zikos won the Greek Cup in two occasions, 2000 and 2002.
 In the summer of 2002, not having the best relations with the then administrative leader of the team, Psomiadis, he decided to leave, taking the big step abroad at the same time.